Amna-A/Info-Keeper/README.md

 # Teachers App
-A simple GUI for teachers to enter student data and save it on a database
+A simple GUI for teachers to enter student data ussing SQL and Tkinter